Ravindraverma1/quicksuitetrading/README.md

 ##Monitoring the Cluster

-To check the status of the Galera cluster, log in to one of the MariaDB pods and use the following commands:
+To check the status of the  cluster, log in to one of the MariaDB pods and use the following commands:

 Log in to a MariaDB pod: